 by Stephan Classen, Asst.
 Director of Sustainable Practices at Cascadia College.

 6) STARS - Sustainability Tracking, Assessment and Rating System

-7) Classroom Garden Beds and Food Forest
+7) Campus Farm and Food Forest

 8) Waste Diversion Research

-We are excited to take steps to continuously improve our waste diversion rates on campus.
-Beginning in the summer of 2017, we are conducting extensive surveys of our waste diversion rates across campus.
-Specifically, we are comparing waste diversion rates of triple bin stations with double stations (recycling and landfill) and single stations (landfill only).
-We hope to find that triple stations achieve significantly greater waste diversion rates.
-With this information, we can determine what type of waste stations we should provide and where we should provide them to achieve maximum waste diversion across campus.
-This project is jointly led by Jodie Galvan, Asst.
-Director of Sustainable Practices at Cascadia College, and Cassie Lubenow, Sustainability Coordinator at UW Bothell.
+In 2017, we compared waste diversion rates of triple bin stations with double stations (recycling and landfill) and single stations (landfill only).
+Our project found that triple stations achieve significantly greater waste diversion rates.
+With this information, we can determine what type of waste stations we should provide and where we should provide them on campus to achieve maximum waste diversion across campus.
+This project was led by Andre Turner (BASSP Class of 2018), with support from Jodie Galvan, and Cassie Lubenow, and Tyson Kemper, Grounds Supervisor at UW Bothell.